tttmmmyyyy/fixlang/BuiltinLibraries.md

 ### ToString

 #### `to_string : [a: ToString] a -> String`

+# Module `AsyncTask`
+This module provides a way to run a task asynchronously.

+Parallel nor preemptive multitasking is expected but not guaranteed.
+When a thread starts to wait the result of a task which is still not running, then it will be executed in the waiting thread itself.

+Importing this module automatically enables `--threaded` flag of the compiler.
+Note that this causes some overhead even for a single-threaded program.

+## `type Task a`
+A type for a computation task that can be run asynchronously.

+## `type TaskData a`
+A type to store a task and its result.
+This type should be used only by implementation of this library.

+## `get : Task a -> a`
+Get the result of a computation task.

+## `make : (() -> a) -> Task a`
+Make a task which performs a computation asynchronously.

 # Module `Character`
 This module provides wrapper functions of C functions defined in ctypes.h.